kerkelae/disimpy/README.rst

 Installation
 ============

-Disimpy can be installed by cloning this repository and installing with pip
+Given that the requirements specified above are met, Disimpy can be installed by cloning this repository and installing with pip

     pip install .

+Alternatively, you can directly import the functions you want to use from the cloned repository.

 Automated tests
 ===============